This chocolate peanut butter is healthy and delicious. This recipe is made from scratch by using raw peanuts that are roasted in air fryer.

 Here is my super easy recipe:

-Roast peanuts in a skillet or in the Air fryer at 200 C or 390 F for about 6-8 minutes after preheating the Air fryer for 5 minutes.
+You can do them in the Air fryer at 200 C or 390 F for about 6-8 minutes after preheating the Air fryer for 5 minutes.

 Skin the peanuts and start blending in a strong blender or food processor